Case studies

 Faith or extremism? format: Broschure, This download is available in other languages

-The team of the Advice Centre on Radicalisation is your first point of contact if you think that your child, pupil or friend could be subject to Islamist radicalisation.
-No matter what questions you have, call us.The Federal Office's brochure "Faith or extremism" provides information on the BAMF's Advice Centre on Radicalisation.
+The team of the Advice Centre on Radicalisation is your first point of contact if you have the impression that your child, pupil or friend may be becoming radicalised towards Islamism.
+Whatever questions you may have, please call us.The brochure issued by the Federal Office for Migration and Refugees (BAMF), "Faith or extremism", provides information about the services offered by the Advice Centre on Radicalisation at the BAMF.
+It can be ordered on the website of the Federal Office.

 Do you have further questions?